-Chemical proteomics are powerful mass spectrometry based approaches for identifying proteome-wide compound-target interactions.
+Chemical proteomics includes a powerful set of complementary, mass spectrometry based and proteome-wide approaches for identifying the key proteins relevant for producing the phenotypic effects of a treatment, including direct and indirect interactions with as well as mechanism of action.
 Chemical proteomics includes affinity capture approaches with: 1) compound-centric approaches using modified, tagged compounds as baits to identify target proteins that bind to them in a proteome-wide background; 2) activity based approaches, where irreversibly binding baits probe the activity status of broad pre-defined enzyme families.
 This method can elucidate target activity in vivo as well as in vitro in competitive binding assays.
-The interactions between the protein and drug compound can also be probed by thermal profiling.
-Thermal profiling exploits the fact that protein denaturation temperature is shifted upon ligand binding.
-Proteome-wide probing is performed by temperature series of quantitative proteomics analyses.
-Proteomics can also be used to probe the proteome wide effects of a drug treatment in a quantitative proteomics experiment.
-Moreover, the binding site of a drug of a particular protein can be probed by deuterium exchange experiments using mass spectrometry.
+Another way to probe the effect of a chemical compound on the proteome is using thermal profiling.
+Thermal profiling proteomics exploits the fact that protein denaturation temperatures can be affected, both positively and negatively, when the system is perturbed with a chemical compound.
+Proteome-wide mapping of these thermal changes helps to understand the mechanisms of molecular changes induced in the cell by the chemical compound.
+Proteome-wide probing is performed by series of quantitative proteomics analyses of the purified soluble fraction after temperature-induced protein precipitation.
+To decipher the key proteins in the mechanism of action, quantitative proteomics can also be utilized by evaluating the specific regulation of certain proteins due to a certain treatment.
+This can be achieved using a specifically designed multiple drugs/compounds approach, also known as FITExP (functional identification of targets by expression proteomics).
+Moreover, the binding site of a chemical compound to a particular protein can be probed by deuterium exchange experiments using mass spectrometry.

 Support within chemical proteomics at BioMS include: